 Small businesses will see a big transformation of the taxation system once the goods and service tax arrives.

-The new proposed system (from July 2017) will be more transparent and paperless but requires more compliance as well.
+Moreover, the new proposed system (from July 2017) will be more transparent and paperless but requires more compliance as well.

 There will be an additional 36 returns per year to be filed!
-Thus, the small taxable person should be taken care of, to avoid an unnecessary burden.
+Thus, the small taxable person should be taken care of to avoid an unnecessary burden.

 - Those having turnover of up to Rs.
 20 Lakh (covered under basic exemption limit)